John Cusack

 John Paul Cusack (/ˈkjuːsæk/ KEW-sak; born June 28, 1966) is an American actor.
-With a career spanning over four decades, he has appeared in over 80 films.
+With a career spanning over four decades, he has appeared in over ninety films.
 He began acting in films during the 1980s, appearing in coming-of-age dramedies such as Sixteen Candles (1984), Better Off Dead (1985), The Sure Thing (1985), Stand by Me (1986), and Say Anything...
 (1989).
-Transitioning from his teen idol image, he went on to appear in a variety of genres, such as the crime thrillers The Grifters (1990) and The Paperboy (2012), the black comedies Bullets Over Broadway (1994) and Grosse Pointe Blank (1997), and the psychological horror film 1408 (2007).
+Moving away from his teen idol image, he went on to appear in a variety of genres, such as the crime thrillers The Grifters (1990) and The Paperboy (2012), the black comedies Bullets Over Broadway (1994) and Grosse Pointe Blank (1997), the romantic comedy Serendipity (2001), the time-traveling comedy Hot Tub Time Machine (2010), psychological thriller Identity (2003), the action thriller Con Air (1997), and the psychological horror film 1408 (2007).

 Cusack has been nominated for several awards, including a Golden Globe for his starring role in High Fidelity (2000).
-Cusack won the 2014 Canadian Screen Award for Best Supporting Actor for his performance in Maps to the Stars (2014).
+He won the 2014 Canadian Screen Award for Best Supporting Actor for his performance in Maps to the Stars (2014).

 Early life

-Cusack was born John Paul Cusack on June 28, 1966 in Evanston, Illinois, into an Irish Catholic family.
+Cusack was born on June 28, 1966, in Evanston, Illinois, a suburb of Chicago.
+He is Irish Catholic.
 His parents are writer-actor-producer and documentary filmmaker Richard J. "Dick" Cusack (1925–2003), originally from New York City, and Ann Paula "Nancy" Cusack (née Carolan; 1929–2022), originally from Massachusetts, a former mathematics teacher and political activist.
 John's older sisters, Ann and Joan, are also actors.
 Cusack has two other siblings, Bill and Susie.
 The family moved from Manhattan, New York, to Illinois and were friends of activist Philip Berrigan.
 Cusack graduated from Evanston Township High School in 1984, where he met Jeremy Piven.
 Cusack spent a year at New York University before dropping out, saying that he had "too much fire" in his belly and "not enough smarts" in his brain.